fdosani/better-interviews/docs/interviewing_options.md

 - Many of the questions asked in these formats are not real world type problems and ultimately someone whom can invert a binary tree may not be able to deliver on actual business problems faced by businesses
-- If candidate has potentially memorized the solution (from another interview or seen it posted online) this again may not be indicative of their true knowledge.
-- Unfair power imbalance between candidates and interviewers

 ## Take-home tests (Homework, Challenges)